frank-xwang/debiased-pseudo-labeling/README.md

 # debiased-pseudo-labeling
-PyTorch Implementation of "Debiased Learning from Naturally Imbalanced Pseudo-Labels"
+PyTorch Implementation for "Debiased Learning from Naturally Imbalanced Pseudo-Labels"

 Code will be released soon.